pwcberry/learning-natural-language-processing/README.md

 # Learning Natural Language Processing

-In this project are files I worked on while following the O'Reilly course "Natural Language Processing From Scratch" from Pearson.
+In this project are files I worked on while following the Pearson course "Natural Language Processing From Scratch".
+The course is given by Bruno Goncalves.

 The course is located on the [O'Reilly Safari learning platform](https://learning.oreilly.com/course/natural-language-processing/9780135258842/).
 This code is derived from the repository on [Github](https://github.com/bmtgoncalves/FromScratch).